MicrosoftDocs/azure-reference-other/studio-module-reference/cross-validate-model.md

     However, if a validation dataset is provided upstream, the module uses the specified training and testing datasets instead of splitting into *n* folds.
 That is, the first dataset is used to train the model for each parameter combination, and the models are evaluated on the validation dataset.
 See the section on [using a parameter sweep with cross-validation](#bkmk_sweep).

-+ Although this article uses older versions of the modules, it has a good explanation of the cross-validation process: [How to choose parameters to optimize your algorithms in Azure Machine Learning](/azure/machine-learning/studio/algorithm-parameters-optimize)
++ Although this article uses older versions of the modules, it has a good explanation of the cross-validation process: [How to choose parameters to optimize your algorithms in Machine Learning](/azure/machine-learning/studio/algorithm-parameters-optimize)

 ##  Expected inputs